This post contains affiliate links and I may earn a commission if you make a purchase.

-Making the effort to save money for a down payment is worth it.
+Making an effort to save money for a down payment is worth it.
 The bigger your down payment, the smaller your mortgage debt will be.

 Failing to take these (and many other) additional expenses into consideration can lead to being overwhelmed by the total cost of the mortgage.

-Unfortunately, this is a very common mistake among many new homeowners.
+Unfortunately, this is a widespread mistake among many new homeowners.
 Not being able to afford your mortgage loan often leads to having to sell your new house.